 Step 2: Add water and oil and mix until it forms a ball.

-I like to combine water and oil in advance:
+Combine water and oil in advance.

 - Press the surface well with a spatula or hand and flip.
 Repeat it until it forms a ball.